William Kelly Simpson

 William Kelly Simpson (January 3, 1928 – March 24, 2017) was an American professor of Egyptology, Archaeology, Ancient Egyptian literature, and Afro-Asiatic languages at Yale University.

 He was one of several co-directors of the University of Pennsylvania Museum Yale University Expedition to Abydos, Egypt, which conducts archaeological excavations of ancient sites.
 He was elected to the American Philosophical Society in 1983.

 Personal life

-Simpson was born on January 3, 1928, in New York City, to Kenneth F. Simpson (1895-1941) and Helen-Louise Knickerbacker Porter (1893-1981).
+Simpson was born on January 3, 1928, in New York City, to Kenneth Simpson and Helen-Louise Knickerbacker Porter (1893-1981).

-He married Marilyn Ellen Milton (1931—1980), a granddaughter of philanthropists John Davison Rockefeller Jr. William and Marilyn have two children:
+He married Marilyn Ellen Milton (1931-1980), a granddaughter of philanthropists John Rockefeller Jr. William and Marilyn have two children: